cashholb/Landing-Page/README.md

 # Landing-Page
+A landing page for Tiny Guy Briefs Inc.

-A landing page using CSS and HTML as a part of the Odin Project and the origins of Tiny Guy Briefs.
+A project using only CSS and HTML as a part of the Odin Project.

 Thank you to Andrew Schwark, Betül Nisa çetin, and Ono Kosuki for the images.